 Mr. Phippard stated that he thinks this is true, because of the existing properties in the neighborhood today.
 This is consistent with the character of the neighborhood.
 This is also true because even though it is a small lot and substandard in size, it can comply with all of the other zone dimensional requirements.
 It would be a new house built on this property and it would be elevated because it is in the floodplain.
 All of that can be accommodated.
 He believes it would help enhance the character of the neighborhood.
-It would encourage other properties to improve and to enhance the appearance of their properties as well.
-It is an opportunity to construct affordable housing in the city.
+It would encourage other properties to improve affordable housing in the city.
 This helps to satisfy one of the goals they are hearing more and more about.